 Probably yes, at least for the moment.

 Vaccine experts are continually studying these new variants of the SARS-CoV-2 virus to determine whether the current COVID-19 vaccines are likely to remain effective against them.
-Current data are reassuring in terms of the current vaccines’ ability to protect against the most common new variants, including the Delta variant.
-Available vaccines showed either unchanged effectiveness or only slightly lower effectiveness against some of the variants but in all cases so far, the vaccines were still effective in preventing serious illness or deaths from the new variants.
+Current data are reassuring in terms of the current vaccines’ ability to protect against the most severe infections from the common new variants, including the Delta variant.
+Vaccine effectiveness against developing a COVID-19 illness with mild or no symptoms appears to be slightly decreased against the Delta variant.
+However, most importantly, all current vaccines used in the United States are still effective in preventing serious illness, hospitalization, or deaths from the Delta virus or other new variants.

-In addition to their impact on vaccine effectiveness, several new variants have been reported as being spread more easily than the type of that virus we have been dealing with in the United States since March 2020.
+In addition to any impact on vaccine effectiveness, the new Delta variant has been reported as being spread much more easily than the earlier variants we have been dealing with in the United States since March 2020.
 If true, this will result in higher numbers of new COVID-19 cases in some places in Virginia than we would have otherwise.
-In addition, whether the new variants cause milder or more severe illness or whether the new variants might be less detectable by the currently available viral diagnostic tests such as PCR or antigen tests is still unknown.
+In addition, whether Delta or other new variants cause milder or more severe illness or whether the new variants might be less detectable by the currently available viral diagnostic tests such as PCR or antigen tests is still unknown.
 Each of these issues is currently being studied.

 Additional information on the new virus variants, including the most recently described Delta variant (also called B.1.617.2) is available from CDC here and in a more technical version here.
 Information on protection by vaccines from the Delta variant is also available from Moderna here and from Janssen (Johnson & Johnson) here.
 VDH information on virus variants can be found here.